Chinchillas need to eat hay.

 Almost Any Hay Will Get the Job Done

 I do often see others ask about other common hay options such as alfalfa hay, oat hay, meadow hay, etc. Most of the time, it’s just chinchilla owners curious if they are safe and worth trying.

-The best answer I can give you is this: chinchillas eat timothy hay and orchard hay with the most frequency, and it’s the most recommended.
+The best answer I can give you is this: chinchillas eat timothy hay and orchard hay with the most frequency, and they are the most recommended.

-However, oat hay, alfalfa hay, or even meadow hay is perfectly safe for your chinchilla if you feel like mixing it up or trying new hay to gain your chinchilla’s approval or attention.
+However, oat hay, alfalfa hay, or even meadow hay is perfectly safe for your chinchilla, if you feel like mixing it up or trying new hay to gain your chinchilla’s approval or attention.

 Like I stated previously, all chinchillas are different, and hay itself is the most beneficial and healthy portion of their diets.